l-srinivasan/sleep-state-detection/README.md

 ## Leela Srinivasan

 ## Overview
-This repository corresponds to Leela Srinivasan (ls4233)'s final project for E4040: Neural Networks and Deep Learning, Fall 2025 under Professor Zoran Kostic.
-The report can be found in the repository under the name E4040.2025Fall.LSLS.report.ls4233.pdf.

 This project is a comparative study of the Nature Communications Biology paper "Neural models for detection and classification of brain states and transitions" by authors Arnau Marin-Llobet et al. The project aims to reproduce and expand upon the results reported by the authors in the study of classifying anesthesia-induced sleep states and transitions between them.

 ## Data Access